Saturday, March 9, 2024

 In the upper orange third of the cartouche are four symbols: the Hebrew letter tet (ט), resembling a pot with a handle; an elongated oval shape with an opening; a magical letter resembling a lid; and either a waning crescent moon or an eclipse of the moon.
 If the moon is depicted in eclipse, Kaplan sees it as a reference to the myth of Seth tearing out Horus's eye.

-The title field includes an alchemical symbol, sometimes used to symbolize Cassiel (קצפיאל), the angel of Saturn and of wrath, along with the Spanish letter Ñ, which always appears with the numeral 8 in this deck (as do the letters G and X).
+The title field includes an alchemical symbol, sometimes used to symbolize Katzafiel (קצפיאל), the angel of Saturn and of wrath, along with the Spanish letter Ñ, which always appears with the numeral 8 in this deck (as do the letters G and X).
 The symbol of wrath could signify the potential ruin resulting from acts inspired by greed.

 Kaplan lists the card's meanings, from the inability to share and greed in its upright position to setbacks and obstacles when reversed.
 These interpretations serve as reminders to remain mindful of our actions and their repercussions on ourselves and others.